-Among individuals who had a negative first HCV test and who remained in care, 78% had a second HCV test at some point during follow up.
-This proportion was highest for MSM, of whom 87% had at least a second HCV test, and lowest for individuals who acquired HIV through heterosexual contact (62%).
+Among individuals who had a negative first HCV test and who remained in care for at least one year, 79% had a second HCV test at some point during follow up.
+This proportion was highest for MSM, of whom 87% had a second HCV test, and lowest for individuals who acquired HIV through heterosexual contact (63%).

-As most HCV infections are observed among MSM, the following analysis on testing frequency is reported for MSM only.
-Overall, the percentage of HCV seronegative MSM with at least one HCV test in a calendar year increased over time, from 13% in 2000 to 27% in 2007, and to 48% in 2019.
-However, testing frequency among HCV seronegative MSM decreased to 43% in 2020 and 41% in 2021.
+As most HCV infections are observed among MSM22, the following analysis on testing frequency is reported for MSM only.
+Overall, the percentage of HCV seronegative MSM with at least one HCV test in a calendar year increased over time, from 13% in 2000 to 48% in 2019.
+However, testing frequency among HCV seronegative MSM decreased to 43% in 2021 and 40% in 2022.
 When testing was stratified by age, the highest percentage of testing was seen among MSM under 30 years of age, and testing decreased with increasing age (Figure 4.1B).
-Nevertheless, the median age for diagnosis of recent HCV was 43 years (IQR 36-46) (Table 4.2), while in the age range 40-50 years, 47% and 45% had at least one test in 2020 and 2021, respectively.
+Nevertheless, the median age for diagnosis of recent HCV was 43 years (IQR 36-50) (Table 4.2a), while in the age range 40-50 years, 44% had at least one test in 2022.

 Screening for HCV RNA among those at risk of HCV reinfection is an important factor in identifying HCV reinfection.
-Among MSM with HIV at risk of reinfection after treatment-induced, or spontaneous clearance of HCV, the percentage of men with an HCV RNA test during a calendar year varied between 54% and 65% in 2010-16, but declined to 44% in 2019, and 39% in 2021 (Figure 4.1C).
-It is worth noting that these data may include MSM who are not considered at risk of HCV reinfection by their treating physician, as data on HCV-related risk-taking behaviour are not available to SHM.
+Among MSM with HIV at risk of reinfection after treatment-induced, or spontaneous clearance of HCV, the percentage of men with an HCV RNA test during a calendar year varied between 54% and 65% in 2010-16, but declined to 37% in 2020, and 38% in 2022 (Figure 4.1C).
+It is worth noting that these data may include MSM who are not considered at risk of HCV reinfection by their treating physician, as data on HCV-related risk-taking behaviour are not available to shm.
 Also of note is that repeated HCV screening among MSM at risk of HCV reinfection might be guided by a policy of targeted screening, based on the presence of incident transaminase elevations as an indicator of liver damage.
 This might be reflected by the observed higher proportion of repeated HCV screening among MSM with elevated transaminase levels (an increase of at least 50% compared to the last measured ALT value).
-In those at risk of HCV reinfection and incident transaminase level was 70% in 2012-2021b (Figure 4.1D).
+In those at risk of HCV reinfection and incident transaminase elevations, the overall percentage of men with an HCV test following this elevated transaminase level was 70% in 2012-2022^b (Figure 4.1D).